CMPUT301F23T07/pocket-inventory/README.md

 - **US 06.01.01** - As a user, I want a profile with a unique username.

 ## Note
- - The app is currently being developed
+ - The app is successfully developed
- - The Photograph and Scanning functions still need to be implemented
- - This project is open to modifications, additional features, and improvements.
+ - Developers are open to feedback
-It is crucial to engage with the end-users to propose options and trade-offs, ensuring the app meets their needs effectively.